rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 **Unsuccessful netcat response**

-If netcat fails to connect to the website through the port indicated (as shown in the following example), try using the tools described in the next section, "Other networking tools."
+If netcat fails to connect to the website through the port indicated in the command (as shown in the following example), try using the tools described in the next section, "Other networking tools."

     $ nc -vz google.com 8080
     nc: connectx to google.com port 8080 (tcp) failed: Operation timed out